danielcoblentz/ai-data/CS329 – Intro to DBMS/INTRO_DBMS.md

 How to run the examples (PowerShell):

 # create the sqlite DB and run the SQLAlchemy example
-cd "c:\Users\dan\Desktop\ai-data\CS329 – Intro to DBMS\examples\python"
-python sqlalchemy_example.py

 # run the SQL files using the runner
 python sql_examples.py

-Notes:
-- These examples use SQLite for simplicity so they should run without installing a database server.
-- If you'd like Postgres/Docker examples, say so and I'll add them.